Back to AI/ML Overview

 🧬

 Defines what β€œsimilar” means in your whole system.
-Chosen once at design time, baked into every chunk you've indexed.
-Switching it means re-embedding your entire corpus.
-Choose wrong and no amount of reranking can save you.
+Chosen once at design time, baked into every you've indexed.
+Switching it means re- your entire corpus.
+Choose wrong and no amount of can save you.

 🎚️